Healthy, High-Performing, And Drained?

-You may be measuring performance when what you really care about is vitality.
-Here’s another way.
+You may be optimizing for performance when what you really want is vitality.
+Here’s a better way.

 Introduction: A Slave to Productivity